jonschipp/ISLET/README.md

 A container system for teaching Linux based software with minimal participation effort. <br>
 Students only need an SSH client.

+*Note*: The name is still tentative, not to be confused with the Apache Foundation Zookeeper project.

 ## Installation

 Installation of Zookeeper is very simple.